Some of your questions may be answered below - please feel free to contact us with additional questions.

 How you can respond to them:

-- Maintain the policy.
-Say: "I support our academic honor code, and as a member of this community, you have agreed to do the same.
+- Say: "I support our academic honor code, and as a member of this community, you have agreed to do the same.
 In this work, you have violated that agreement."

 - Reiterate your commitment to integrity.
 Say: "I know that it is difficult to write papers.
 I struggle too, when I write.
 Overcoming those obstacles is an important part of the college level experience."